 TIP: Pumpkin beer as the liquid of choice adds so much flavor.
 It is rich with intense spice notes and sweetness and beautifully brings out the flavors of the pork.

 NOTE: If cooking a larger piece of pork tenderloin you definitely need to use a larger heavy bottomed skillet and increase the rest of the ingredients (simply click on the servings number in the recipe card below and slide the bar, the ingredient amounts will adjust.

-- Mix the salt, pepper and ground cinnamon to create a rub for the pork tenderloin and set aside.
+- Mix the salt, pepper and ground cinnamon to create a rub for the tenderloin and set aside.

 - Peel and slice the apples (leaving the skin on a few slices is a good way to add a varying texture element; optional).
 Be sure not to slice them too thin because they will turn to mush during cooking.